2018 Northern Ireland Open

-The 2018 BetVictor Northern Ireland Open was a professional ranking snooker tournament that took place between 12 and 18 November 2018 in the Waterfront Hall in Belfast, Northern Ireland.
+The 2018 Northern Ireland Open (officially the 2018 BetVictor Northern Ireland Open) was a professional ranking snooker tournament that took place between 12 and 18 November 2018 in the Waterfront Hall in Belfast, Northern Ireland.
 It was the eighth ranking event of the 2018/2019 season and a part of the Home Nations Series.

 Mark Williams was the defending champion, but he was beaten 3–4 by Ali Carter in the second round.

 Judd Trump won his ninth professional ranking title with a 9–7 final victory against Ronnie O'Sullivan.

 Prize fund

 The breakdown of prize money for this year is shown below: